DHHS Resources

 • iCanConnect provides free equipment and training for people with both significant hearing and vision loss who meet the program’s disability and income eligibility guidelines.

-• Independent Living Services for Older Individuals Who Are Blind under the Texas Workforce Commission assists people age 55 or older gain confidence to live independently.
+• Independent Living Services for Older Individuals Who Are Blind under the Texas Workforce Commission assists people 55 or older gain confidence to live independently.

-• National Center on Deaf-Blindness funded by the federal Department of Education, works to improve the quality of life for children who are deafblind and their families.
+• National Center on Deafblindness, funded by the federal Department of Education, works to improve the quality of life for children who are deafblind and their families.

-• The Texas DeafBlind Project located at Texas School for the Blind and Visually Impaired in Austin, is a federally funded grant program whose mission is to support individuals who are DeafBlind (birth through age 22) and their families.
+• The Texas Deafblind Project located at Texas School for the Blind and Visually Impaired in Austin, is a federally funded grant program whose mission is to support individuals who are deafblind (birth through age 22) and their families.

 Civil Rights – Federal Agencies